 The type I employment multiplier of a product category is the ratio between the total effect on employment of a change in final demand for domestic output of this product category and the initial effect on employment of this change.
-It is expressed as the number of total jobs per initial job.
+It is expressed as the total amount of hours worked per initial hour worked.